mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | `q`       | n/a     | `q` ("query") parameter which is passed directly to Solr
 | `fq`      | `null`  | `fq` ("filter query") parameter which is passed directly to Solr

-Returns word frequency counts for all sentences returned by querying solr using the q and fq parameters.
+Returns word frequency counts for all sentences returned by querying Solr using the `q` and `fq` parameters.

-See the [Solr documentation](http://wiki.apache.org/solr/CommonQueryParameters) for a detailed description of q and fq.
+See the [Solr documentation](http://wiki.apache.org/solr/CommonQueryParameters) for a detailed description of `q` and `fq`.

 #### Example